-Early on, the majority of liability for counterfeit card fraud laid with the specific card issuers for those affected by frauds.
-In October of 2015, the liability for counterfeit card fraud shifted over to merchants.
+Early on, the majority of liability for counterfeit card fraud lay with the specific card issuers for those affected by fraud.
+In October 2015, the liability for counterfeit card fraud shifted over to merchants.
 The shift in liability occurred to reflect the obligation of merchants to install proper customer information protection solutions in their credit card chip reader or EMV chip card reader technology.

 What is Fraud Liability?

 With fraud liability policies in place, a cardholder is safe from being held legally responsible for any unauthorized charges made using their illicitly obtained credit card information.
 Should the card ever be stolen or lost, cardholders can have the peace of mind of knowing that they won’t be held accountable for any potential havoc that fraudsters wreak using it.
 Fraud liability applies to any purchases that are made via telephone, mobile, online, or in-store.
 The sooner a card issuer is made aware of an unauthorized charge incident through a credit card chip reader or EMV chip card reader, the sooner an investigation can be conducted.